 Increased Risk of Respiratory Depression

-One of the most significant risks of combining Tramadol and Hydrocodone is respiratory depression.
+Among all the risks of combining Tramadol and Hydrocodone options, respiratory depression holds the most weight.
 Both drugs can slow down breathing, and when taken together, this effect is intensified.
-Respiratory depression can lead to hypoxia (lack of oxygen) and potentially be fatal.
+Respiratory depression can lead to hypoxia (lack of oxygen) and potentially be fatal Practical, not theoretical..

 Central Nervous System (CNS) Depression